zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 24. When asked what to do in the case of errors, select the option 'Stop.
 You can retry after you fix the errors.'

 25. Wait a minute for the entity to be discovered.
-After a few moments, you should see the status of your discovery as either success, or success with warnings.
+After a few moments, you should see your discovery's status as either success or success with warnings.
 If it fails, you need to go back and fix your issue.

     ![](./images/19.png "")